jhderojasUVa/UVa_Components/README.md

 Here you can find the UX documentation and the UI component made thanks the UX process and the structure of every directory will depend of the component itself.

+Some documentation can be on spanish (sorry, we are from Spain) and we try to create the most on english but if you find something on spanish... sorry (for example the documentation inside the functions).
+It's the language we comunicate inside our work so for easy development somethings can be on spanish.

 ## Usual directory structure
 ```
 component_name/